evannetta/songbird/README.md

 This is a quiz game to guess a bird by its song.

-This SPA had been developed by using  React with Hooks, Refs,  React-Bootstrap, and GSAP animation.
+The SPA was developed using  React with Hooks, Refs,  React-Bootstrap, and GSAP animation.